Chicago announces mass closing of elementary schools

 Chicago has promised a five-year moratorium on school closings, following this year.

-A commission appointed to hold public meetings and hearing community feedback on school closings over recent months recommended that no high schools be closed to avoid making students cross gang boundaries to get to a new school.

 Parents and school activists have complained that closing neighborhood schools endanger students because they are exposed to greater gang violence if they cross neighborhood boundaries.
-Chicago recorded 506 murders due to gang violence in 2012, and its homicide rate continues to draw national attention.
+Chicago recorded 506 murders largely due to gang violence in 2012.

+Many of the schools being closed are in the same neighborhoods that have seen frequent gun violence.

+"The greatest impact is on the city's most wounded neighborhoods, places already traumatized by violence," Mark Naison, director of the Urban Studies Program at Fordham University wrote on his blog.
+"Make no mistake about this, this is both a local and a national tragedy."

 (Reporting by Mary Wisniewski and James Kelleher in Chicago and Stephanie Simon in Boston; Editing by Greg McCune and Lisa Shumaker)